AnicetNgrt/flore1/README.md

 ---
 ### <a name="refresh.frame"></a> frame [property](#flipbook-props)
 ##### Description:
 The current "frame" (or turn count) of the Refresh.
+It is equal to the rounded value of [Refresh.i](#refresh.i).
+When its value changes the synced functions in the [stack](#refresh.stack) get called.
+The uns

 ---
 ## <a name="engine"></a>Engine [class](#classes)